Who is this book for?

 Even if you decide to never write a single line of manuscript, you will improve your reading, thinking, and other intellectual skills just by doing everything as if nothing counts other than writing.

 It is often believed that big transformations have to start with an equally big idea.
 But, it is the simplicity of the idea that makes it so powerful.

 The biggest advantage compared to a top-down storage system organized by topics is that the slip-box becomes more and more valuable the more it grows, instead of getting messy and confusing.

 The process of writing is vastly misunderstood.
 Make a decision on what to write about, plan your research, do your research, write.
 Writing can’t be this linear.

-Evey intellectual endeavour starts from an already existing preconception, which then can be transformed during further inquiries and can serve as a starting point for following endeavours.
+Evey intellectual endeavor starts from an already existing preconception, which then can be transformed during further inquiries and can serve as a starting point for following endeavors.

 Let the work carry you forward

 Once we get into the workflow, it is as if the work itself gains momentum, pulling us along and sometimes even energizing us.
 Having a growth mindset is crucial, but only one side of the equation.

 Having a learning system in place that enables feedback loops in a practical way is equally important.
 Reading with a pen in the hand, for example, forces, us to think about what we read and check upon our understanding.